 Healthy kidneys produce a hormone called erythropoietin, or epo for short.
 When the body senses low oxygen levels, it tells the kidneys to release epo.
 This hormone tells your bone marrow to make more red blood cells.
 More red blood cells in the bloodstream mean more oxygen can be transported.
 However, if the kidneys are damaged, they may make little or no epo.

-The build up of waste in the bloodstream can also affect red blood cells.
+The buildup of waste in the bloodstream can also affect red blood cells.
 Healthy kidneys filter toxins from the bloodstream but kidneys affected with chronic kidney disease are unable to filter as well as they should.
-Since the body is unable to get rid of this waste, it remains in the bloodstream where it can shorten the lifespan of the existing red blood cells.
+Because the body is unable to get rid of this waste, it remains in the bloodstream where it can shorten the lifespan of the existing red blood cells.

-Depending on the cause of your anemia (low epo levels, low iron levels or a combination of both), your doctor will prescribe medication or supplements.
-Your doctor may prescribe EPOGEN® or Procrit®, which will add to the amount of erythropoietin your body makes naturally.
-Your doctor may also have you take iron supplements, especially if you are taking EPOGEN or Procrit.
-Adequate amounts of iron are needed in order for EPOGEN or Procrit to work effectively.
+Depending on the cause of your anemia (low epo levels, low iron levels or a combination of both), your doctor will prescribe medication or supplements, including EPOGEN or Procrit, which will add to the amount of erythropoietin your body makes naturally.
+Your doctor may also have you take iron supplements, especially if you’re taking EPOGEN or Procrit, for them to work effectively.

-If you are not getting enough iron, your doctor will refer you to a renal dietitian.
+If you’re not getting enough iron, your doctor will refer you to a renal dietitian.
 Together, you will work on a meal plan that will include kidney-friendly foods rich in iron, vitamin B12 and folic acid.

 Your kidney doctor will monitor your condition and make any changes to your treatment plan as necessary.
 Discuss any concerns or questions you have with your doctor and your renal dietitian before taking over-the-counter iron tablets, multi-mineral or B vitamins or making any changes to your eating plan.

 Related articles on DaVita.com